-I think the other thing that carpentry has taught me as a metaphor for my life is that nearly everything can be the raw material for creating something good and beautiful when it's in the right hands.
-When I'm intentional about putting my life in God's hands I have hope that there is a better version of me in the making.
+I think the other thing that carpentry has taught me as a metaphor for my life is that nearly everything can be the over time, that relationship grows in raw material for creating intimacy as we apprentice ourselves something good and beautiful when it's in the right hands.
+When I'm intentional about the Christian faith is a combination putting my life in God's hands I have hope that there is a better version of me in the making.